Compatible with:

 The I2C commands will send and receive data over an I2C channel.

-I2C (no suffix) refers to channel 1 while commands I2C2 and I2C3 refer to channels 2 and 3 using the same syntax.
+I2C (no suffix) refers to channel 1 while commands I2C2 and I2C3 refer to

 The number of available I2C channels varies depending on the device.